What is GDPR?

 You can delete a flow or connection that you create at any time.
 As an organization owner, you can choose to delete your Zoho Flow organization.
-If you are a part of another Flow organization, you may request to exit the organization.
+If you are a part of another Flow organization, you may exit the organization anytime.

 We'll document and keep you posted on relevant changes as we implement them.
 If you have any questions, drop us a line at firstname.lastname@example.org.